Submission Guidelines for 13th Annual MSSNY Resident/Fellow and Medical Student Poster Symposium

 5. Abstract is in required form and organized, well written, concise, and readable.

-l) MSSNY RFS members will review abstracts submitted by medical students.
+l) MSSNY RFS members may review abstracts submitted by medical students.
 Reviewing student abstracts does not disqualify resident/fellows from submitting their own abstracts.

 m) Authors will be contacted via e-mail regarding acceptance or denial as soon as the abstract committee has made its selections.